 My stay at Nato Guesthouse, Ushguli

 Nato guesthouse is a family-run guesthouse in Ushguli.
 They have 10 available rooms, holding up to twenty persons.
 Every evening and morning, delicious home-cooked Svan food is prepared.
-The guesthouse was recently renovated and looks beautiful.
-They also have horse available for rental.
+Also, the guesthouse was recently renovated and looks beautiful!
+If interested, the family has several horses available for rental.
 In Ushguli, you can visit the Usguli Ethnographic Museum, Fridon Nijeradzes Art house (famous Svan painter) and the Ushguli history museum.
 In winter, you can go skiing!

 How fit do I need to be to do this trekking?

 My hiking buddy was very fit, and I was also reasonably fit at the time of the trekking.
 The weeks prior to the trekking, I exercised about three times a week in the gym.
 Since we were also carrying our full gear with camping equipment, the trekking was at times tough.
 Especially for Mazeri to Koruldi Lakes, you need to be in a good shape.
 Mestia to Usghuli is much more easy, but still requires a basic level of fitness.

 Quick Q & A

 - Where to find water? – We passed by several streams with clear glacier water.
 It was no problem.

 - What about the weather? – Like always, very unpredictable in mountains.
 Make sure to be prepared for rainy days!

 - What about food? – From Mestia to Usghuli, you can buy Georgian food in the villages.
 There are no shops though.